 Dementia care and elder care advocates in Canada and around the world will tell you their input with respect to improving care for seniors is largely ignored.
 This is one of the main reasons neglect and abuse continue in many long-term care facilities.
 It’s also one of the reasons thousands of older adults have died during the pandemic of 2020/21.
 This real life example illustrates how our voices are not heard.

-Article 118.1 of the (Quebec) Law on Health Services and Social Services is clear with respect to physical and chemical restraints is clear; it reads:
+Article 118.1 of the (Quebec) Law on Health Services and Social Services is clear with respect to physical and chemical restraints; it reads:

 “Force, isolation, mechanical means or chemicals may not be used to place a person under control in an installation maintained by an institution except to prevent the person from inflicting harm upon himself or others.
 The use of such means must be minimal and resorted to only exceptionally, and must be appropriate having regard to the person’s physical and mental state.”